Aam Olas EpisodesSocial IssuesTrending

 Pakistan Inflation Crisis and Regional Inequality

 The Pakistan inflation crisis does not land uniformly across all regions.
-In places where fuel access, electricity, transport infrastructure, and market supply are already weak, inflation compounds existing disadvantage.
+In places where fuel access, electricity, transport infrastructure, and market supply are already weak, inflation compounds existing disadvantages.

 Why Utility Access Shapes Public Anger